Sinningia barbata

 The flowers have a greenish tinge, which is unusual.
 Also unusual is the almost 90-degree bend in the corolla.
 Starting at the base, the corolla inflates into a kind of pouch, then turns at almost a right angle, constricts to a small tube, and then flares into the usual five-lobed entrance.

 At this point in the development of the flowers, the reproductive parts (stamens and stigma) are still far back in the pouch, well away from the entrance to the corolla tube.
-The greenish color, the unusual geometry, and the well-hidden reproductive apparatus make one wonder about what sort of pollinator these flowers are designed to attract.
+The greenish color, the unusual geometry, and the well-hidden reproductive apparatus make one speculate about what sort of pollinator these flowers are designed to attract.
+Presumably, a bee or long-tongued moth of some kind.

 Barbata